-Erikson's specialization in early childhood special education prepares early childhood teachers to meet the needs of diverse learners and receive a letter of approval from the Illinois State Board of Education to teach young children (birth through age five) who qualify for special education services.
+Erikson's specialization in early childhood special education prepares teachers to meet the needs of students and receive a letter of approval from the Illinois State Board of Education to teach young children (birth through age five) with special needs.

-To complete the specialization and earn the letter of approval, you will take two courses in addition to the core curriculum for the teacher licensure program.
-This includes a course on language and communication delays and disabilities as well as a course on collaborating with parents and professionals.
-Each course includes field experience working with children with developmental delays and/or disabilities and their families.
+To complete the specialization and earn the letter of approval, you will take three courses in addition to the core curriculum for the teacher licensure program.
+Each course includes a minimum of 15 hours of field experience working with children with special needs and their families.